Pride 2023 celebrated in Grand Island

-The lush green lawn of First Presbyterian Church on Anna Street was covered with rainbows and signs of support Saturday at Grand Island Pride 2023.
+The lush green lawn of First Presbyterian Church on Anna Street (Grand Island) was covered with rainbows and signs of support Saturday at Grand Island Pride 2023.

 Some vendors had items for sale, but most were stations of support for LGBTQ+ individuals and allies.
 One of those was a makeshift art studio, put together by Hastings Museum.
 Visitors could paint with Kool-Aid, make colorful friendship bracelets and make connections.

 Dan Brosz is curator of collections at Hastings Museum.
-The Museum also participated in the Hastings Pride festival, he said.
+The Museum also participated in Hastings's Pride festival, he said.

 "We're not here just to promote the museum, but to share the message that the museum is an all-inclusive place," Brosz said.
 "We're here for everyone."